 The lines of communication change in high school as your child has a greater number of teachers, who see between 150 and 400 students per week, and the students move between specialist facilities.
-All staff are keen to help, but to make things simple, your first point of contact for initial or minor matters is either
+All staff are keen to help, but to make things simple, your first point of contact for initial or minor matters is either:

 - Head of Year

 - Pastoral Care Group Teacher

-- A subject Teacher
+- · A subject Teacher

 The College has a voicemail system that allows parents to record messages, should the teacher be unavailable at the time they ring.
 Alternatively, staff can be emailed via admin@mbc.wa.edu.au or directly through SEQTA Engage.
-Staff will endeavour to return the communication as soon as possible around their teaching, meeting and extracurricular schedules.
-We would ask that parents ring to make any appointments (so as not to be disappointed should a staff member be unavailable) and enter the College via the Front Office.
+Staff will endeavour to return the communication as soon as possible around their teaching, meeting and extra-curricular schedules.
+We would ask that parents ring to make any appointments (so as not to be disappointed should a staff member be unavailable) and enter the College via the front office.
 We ask that parents give an indication of the nature of the meeting at time of booking so that staff can bring any necessary information to assist in the matter.
 For matters of curriculum the contact is the Deputy of Curriculum.
-For discipline and pastoral matters the contact is the Deputy of Student Care.
-For any other matters parents are welcome to contact the Principal.
+For discipline and pastoral matters the contact is the Deputy of Pastoral Care.
+For any matters parents are welcome to contact the Principal.

 Interim Reports are completed in Term 1 and Semester Reports are completed at the end of Terms 2 and 4.
 They are available via SEQTA Engage as soon as posted and remain there for your convenience.
-Parent Teacher interviews are held, where parents/guardians can make appointments to see staff, although parents are encouraged to make contact at any time should they feel concerned.
-Parents and staff are welcome to e-mail as a quick means of communication.
+A Parent Teacher afternoon is held in early Term 2 where parents can make appointments to see staff, although parents are encouraged to make contact at any time should they feel concerned.
+Parents and staff are welcome to email as a quick means of communication.
 Notifications in regard to non-performance or behaviour are sent from the College as needed via either SEQTA/email or telephone.